Chicago Motorcycle Accident Lawyer

 Because motorcycles offer minimal protection when they collide with a car, truck, or fixed barrier, riders end up absorbing the impact with their bodies.
+A Chicago car crash lawyer could tell you that the dangers from a car-on-car accident are only amplified when a car collides with a smaller vehicle like a motorcycle.
 The risk of damage increases significantly when a rider does not wear a safety helmet, which is not legally mandated in Illinois.
 In fact, motorcyclists are twice as likely to sustain a critical and/or fatal head injury without a helmet on.

 Common Motorcycle Accident Injuries

 Fatalities are only part of the story, however.
 Every day in Illinois, motorcycles collide with cars and trucks, leading to extensive non-fatal injuries that can have a serious long-term impact on the motorcyclist’s life.
 Common injuries include:

 - Head injuries and traumatic brain injuries

 - Neck injuries and spinal cord injuries, including paralysis

 - Soft tissue injuries